How to Plan Your Child’s Youth Soccer Season (for 2026–27)

 Whenever possible, attend open training sessions or clinics at potential new clubs to see how coaches instruct, correct, and interact with players and parents.

-Using College ID Camps Wisely in 2025–26 and Summer 2026
+Using College ID Camps Wisely and Summer 2026

 Guidelines for choosing ID camps: